Wharton Studio: Ithaca (1912–1920)

 The following year, Theodore was joined by his older brother Leopold, then a director at Pathé.
 Together, the two established their eponymous Ithaca studio and began producing short films, serial motion pictures, and eventually a few feature films.
 Their connections in the industry meant that the brothers were able to attract a number of major stars, many of whom arrived in Ithaca on the overnight train from New York City.
 Their films were shot on elaborate sets that they created at their studio and in natural sites around Ithaca, including the gorges on the Cornell University campus, and they often used students and local citizens in their casts.

-Entrance to Wharton Studio, Circa 1915.
+Entrance to Wharton Studio, c.
+1915.

-Later Years (1920-1931)
+Later years (1920–1931)

 Despite the early popular and critical success of their serial productions, by late 1919 the Whartons were in serious financial trouble.
 Forced to give up their studio (which was sublet first by Grossman Pictures and then by Cayuga Pictures), the brothers parted ways, never to work together again.
 Leopold left Ithaca first, joining Macklyn Arbuckle at San Antonio Motion Pictures in Texas.
 Over the next two years, he produced a few minor films, all of them starring Arbuckle.
 Theodore did not fare much better.
 Since the majority of the film industry had by then settled in Southern California to capitalize on year-round shooting and to escape the Edison Trust, he headed to Santa Cruz, where Mayor Fred Swanton was promoting and encouraging film production in the city and offering various concessions to filmmakers.
 Theodore hoped to establish a new studio there that would rival the former Wharton Studios in Ithaca.
 After several years, though, he left Santa Cruz without producing a single film.
 Eventually, he moved to Hollywood, where he assumed minor roles as a screenwriter and assistant director.

 Leopold died in New York City in 1927.
 Theodore died a few years later, in 1931, in Los Angeles.
 The serial films for which the Whartons were renowned in the 1910s had largely fallen out of favor with the moviegoing public; and much of the evidence of the brothers' prolific cinematic career was lost in 1929, when hundreds of their nitrate-based film reels spontaneously combusted in the storage shed at the home of their lawyer.
 Today, the Wharton Brothers—among the first independent filmmakers to own and operate their own studio—are recognized as pioneers in the early film industry.
 In 1994, their first and best-known serial The Exploits of Elaine was named to the National Film Registry at the Library of Congress for its cultural and historic significance.